SUNET/simone-example/README.md

 ## Inspect the database

 Add `-p 1527:1527` to the docker run command.
-Use a SQL CLient with the `org.apache.derby.jdbc.ClientDriver` driver and the URL: `jdbc:derby://localhost:1527/restbucks`.
-See <https://github.com/SUNET/simone#inspect-the-feed-database> for more information.
+Use a SQL CLient with the `org.apache.derby.jdbc.ClientDriver` driver.

+### Feed database

+URL: `jdbc:derby://localhost:1527/feed`

+### Restbucks database

+URL: `jdbc:derby://localhost:1527/restbucks`

+## Swagger

+The Swagger definition is available at <http://localhost:8080/swagger.json>

+See [Docker Compose](#docker-compose) for how to view the Swagger documentation.

 ## Tips